Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 One destination, many routes

-The most famous route is along the so-called French Way, but there are many paths to the Cathedral of Santiago.
+The most famous route is along the so-called French Way, but there are many paths to reach the Cathedral of Santiago hiking.
 From the Northern Way, meandering through the forests of Green Spain and along the Cantabrian Sea, to the Primitive Way starting in Oviedo, and the Sanabria Way beginning in the city of Ourense.

 All the Caminos de Santiago, right here